chayleaf/notnft/README.md

 # Not Nft

-This is a typed version of nftables's JSON format for Nix.
+This is a partly-typed version of nftables's JSON format for Nix (it checks JSON structure and expression contexts; it doesn't check the types themselves).
 It uses nixpkgs's option system, which means it can integrate with Nix very well.
-Type-safe wrappers for each type are provided, but you can alternatively simply directly follow the official schema if you're more comfortable with that.
+A dsl is provided to more easily write JSON nftables, but you can alternatively simply directly follow the official schema if you're more comfortable with that.

+nftables' documentation is *really* poor, so to the extent possible I collected some internal documentation in [NOTES.md](./NOTES.md).
+The most important thing is not to rely on the official documentation for ~~anything~~ obscure bits (it's fine for the common use cases, but in general you really can't trust it).
+I'll try to push some documentation changes upstream.

 - Q: Why?
 - A: I'm working on a fresh NixOS router config, and wanted to nixify